theADAMJR/acrd.app/src/assets/docs/setup.md

 The backend; made with: TypeScript, ExpressJS

 ### Bot and Webapp Setup
-Guide to setting up 2PG, and starting the bot, and precompiled webapp.
+Guide to setting up DClone, and starting the bot, and precompiled webapp.
 This is without webapp customization.

-1) `Fork` the [2PG Repo](https://github.com/theADAMJR/2pg), or download it
+1) `Fork` the [DClone Repo](https://github.com/theADAMJR/DClone), or download it

 2) Open the downloaded folder in terminal and type `npm i` to install required packages
   - This is done within the root of the folder